Environment Management System

 This states that the organization shall determine opportunities for improvement and implement necessary actions to achieve intended outcomes.

-This sub-clause of ISO 14001:2015 effectively summarises the key aim of an environmental management system: to continually improve the suitability, adequacy and effectiveness of the environmental management system to enhance environmental performance.
+This sub-clause of ISO 14001:2015 effectively summarises the key aim of an environmental management system: to continually improve the suitability, adequacy, and effectiveness of the environmental management system to enhance environmental performance.
 This was also embodied in ISO 14001:2004 but is separately stated in ISO 14001:2015.
 Improvement does not have to take place in all areas of the business at the same time.
-Focus should be relevant to risks and benefits.
+The focus should be relevant to risks and benefits.
 Improvement can be incremental (small changes) or breakthrough (new technology).
-In reality both methods will be used at some point in time.
+In reality, both methods will be used at some point in time.

 Other clarifications and modifications